 It wasn't long before those members of "Generation X" found that they needed their own descriptive term and "twentysomething" also became commonly used.

-The thirtysomething TV show was set in Philadelphia, Pennsylvania.
+thirtysomething was set in Philadelphia, Pennsylvania.

 Ken Olin has had a pretty amazing career!
 Not only has he starred and directed on thirtysomething, he's also had major recurring roles on popular series including, "Hill Street Blues" and "Falcon Crest".
 He was also an Executive Producer and Director on the hit series, "Alias" and "Brothers and Sisters"!